AyoubAbbani/AyoubAbbani/README.md

 #### - Modeling and Simulation of an electric actuator

-#### here is my linkedin profile https://www.linkedin.com/in/ayoub-abbani
+#### Here is my linkedin profile https://www.linkedin.com/in/ayoub-abbani

 #### 💬 feel free to reach out to me for speaking inquiries,questions or even comments in abbaniayoub@gmail.com ...